linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 Optimization in dynamic contexts is more difficult, and substantive results that are true in generality are hard to come by.
 By contrast, in neoclassical demand theory, the general result is that demand functions have a negative semi-definite Slutsky matrix.
 Don't expect anything so definite here without piles of extra assumptions.

-3.1.
-Compactness and continuity in spaces of sequences.
-In consumer demand theory, max  $u(x)$  s.t.  $x \geq 0$ ,  $px \leq m$  has a solution if  $u$  is continuous because the constraint set is compact.
+### 3.1.
+Compactness and continuity in spaces of sequences

+In consumer demand theory, max $u(x)$ s.t. $x \geq 0$, $px \leq m$ has a solution if $u$ is continuous because the constraint set is compact.
 There is a parallel result for dynamic programming.

 Each  $(Y_{t},d_{t})$  compact,  $t=0,1,\ldots,\ Y\coloneqq\times_{t}Y_{t}$  , the metric on  $Y$  is